 Dry Fasting means no food intake at all.
 No solid food, no drinks, not even water!
 Most people with experience in water fasting can do a 3-day dry fast without much difficulties.
 However, some people can do more days depending on their body conditions.

 Even though many people are scared by the idea of not drinking anything at all for a few days, I actually find this fast easier than water fasting.
 With no intake at all, there is no stimulus from food!
 You can actually forget about eating altogether, and there is no need to fight food temptations!
-Of course, there is discomfort like dryness, fatigue, etc., but if you have already experienced these symptoms during water fasting, it probably will not bother you too much.
+Of course, there is discomfort like the feeling of dryness, fatigue, etc., but if you have already experienced these symptoms during water fasting, it probably will not bother you too much.

 Benefits of dry fasting are many, and results can be achieved quickly.
 Give it a try if you feel your body is ready!